Share files in experience cloud (community)

 You can check detailed instructions along with screenshots in our Installation guide here.

 In order to share files on a experience site, we first need to associate some files or folders to a Salesforce object that we wish to share.
 In this step we use the CloudFiles folder widget to link a SharePoint folder with a Salesforce Lead Object.

 Moreover, while we are linking the folder manually in this step, it can also be automated using Salesforce Flows.
-You can check this article which has detailed screenshots on the setup and usage of the CloudFiles folder widget.
+You can check this article on Connect external folder to a record which has detailed screenshots on the setup.

 As shown in Steps 1 & 2 of the above article, you can drag and drop the Folder widget onto the lead objects and then use the link folder button to connect a folder from SharePoint to the record.